The power sharing government in Northern Ireland is on the brink of collapse

 The IRA's armed campaign was officially ended in 1997, by which time both sides were exhausted and had reached stalemate.

-The Good Friday Agreement was reached in 1998 and included disarmament on all sides.
+The Good Friday peace agreement was reached in 1998 and included disarmament on all sides.
 It led to governments shared between unionists and republicans.

 In 2005 the IRA said it would henceforth be committed to purely peaceful political means.

 What has all this history to do with the current crisis?